 Open Lab is proud to have internship placements as part of their service offerings to the wider design industry.
 We use our connection with Massey University students and alumni to allow companies to experience their creative potential first-hand.
-This is the second instalment of our interview series catching up with our interns where they share their thoughts, feedback, and overall experience.
+This is the second installment of our interview series catching up with our interns where they share their thoughts, feedback, and overall experience.

 Interns can cover a wide range of tasks, depending on the business need at the time of placement.
 What did your internship involve?

-As one of New Zealand’s largest government agencies, MBIE’s mandate is to grow New Zealand’s economy.
 How did you find working within this environment?

 Our goal with placements is to help students gain industry experience.
 Do you think your internship helped you grow as a designer?

 Open Lab aims to create a smooth transition for students into the internship workplace.
-Did you find the process easy and stress free?
+Did you find the process easy and stress-free?

 We also assign an Open Lab mentor to check in with each intern along the journey to ensure each placement is going well.
 Did you find this support useful?